krahets/hello-algo/en/docs/chapter_preface/suggestions.md

     // comment
     ```

-## Learning efficiently with animated illustrations
+## Learning Efficiently with Animated Illustrations

 Compared to text, videos and images have higher information density and structural organization, making them easier to understand.
 In this book, **key and difficult knowledge will mainly be presented in the form of animated illustrations**, with text serving as explanation and supplement.